acbates/RCFlyingGadgets/CRSFSensor/README.md

 ---

 #### Todos...
-- voltage divider example to read battery voltage
-- get calibration and code for connecting with Matek's Current Sensor
+- get calibration and code for connecting with Matek's Current Sensor (current and vBat)